 Weather fluctuations between the northern and southern areas of Finland are significant.
 Therefore, you should pay attention to the weather of the corresponding area you’re going to visit.
 In Finland, there are four seasons, each with distinct characteristics and charms.

-Fall is a rainy season in whole Finland.
+Fall is a rainy season in all of Finland.
 In the north, the Northern lights may appear for the first time in September, and there may be frosty nights by the end of the month.
 In the north, the period with permanent snow usually begins at the end of November.